EnthusiastNT/haydee2/README.md

 ## Thanks

-- Most thankfull to [Cotaho](https://github.com/Coltaho/), his Timespinner .asl was an inspiration
+- Most thankfull to [Cotaho](https://github.com/Coltaho/), his Timespinner .asl was most helpful!
-- Thanks to everyone sharing code and insight on the LiveSplit Discord, I've used the search function a lot!
+- Thanks to everyone sharing code snippets and insight on the Speedrun Tool Development [Discord](https://discord.gg/MtVmSggpVb), I've used the search function a lot!

 ## Contact